 Executing a Function

-If you have gone through the Functions article, you may already know what a function is and how you can build one.
+If you have gone through the Introduction to Functions article, you may already know what a function is and how you can build one.

 Leveraging System Properties